pink-junkjard/hyperfiddle/README.md

 ### Hyperfiddle is built in Hyperfiddle

 Since hyperfiddle apps are graphs, it is straightforward to build an editor for those graphs, almost trivial.
-It's 90% a single reagent view.
+90% of the work is a single reagent view.
+The backend and API is auto-generated like any other hyperfiddle app.

 ![](https://i.imgur.com/tGjsT0G.png)